Did you know that what you eat and stress reduction techniques may help you reduce your menopausal symptoms?

 If you have not exercised for many years or have health conditions always check with your GP before commencing a new exercise schedule.

-There are also a number of herbs that can help reduce menopausal symptoms, such as black cohosh and soy isoflavones, but each herbs helps with different symptoms, so please seek nutritional advice according to your symptoms and seek the advice of a trained herbalist to make sure you are taking the correct dose and for the right amount of time for it to work, in addition may herbs and supplements interact with both prescribed and over the counter medications so its essential to check that there are no contra indications.
+There are also a number of herbs that may help reduce menopausal symptoms, such as black cohosh and soy isoflavones, but each herbs helps with different symptoms, so please seek nutritional advice according to your symptoms and seek the advice of a trained herbalist to make sure you are taking the correct dose, in addition many herbs and supplements interact with both prescribed and over the counter medications so its essential to check that there are no contra indications.

 High levels of oestrogen and stress combined with a bad diet can make the corps lute malfunction during mensuration, which is turn may cause the body to stop making progesterone.
 If you have high levels of oestrogen and low levels of progesterone you will be classed as having oestrogen dominance.
 Oestrogen dominance has been linked to heart disease, cancer and osteoporosis.